ilneill/easiPCF8574/README.md

 ## References

 Other PCF8574 Arduino libraries that I was inspired by:
-* https://github.com/pu2clr/PCF8574   <-This is the library I used at first!
+* https://github.com/pu2clr/PCF8574   <-This is the library that I used at first!
 * https://github.com/MSZ98/pcf8574
 * https://github.com/linus81/PCF8574_LH
 * https://github.com/RobTillaart/PCF8574